-The Board of Trustees is made up of parents, faculty, and community members and is responsible for the legal and financial well-being of the school.
-The practice of incorporating trustees in U.S. Waldorf schools, in non-pedagogical areas, has evolved as a legal and practical necessity in formulating the strategic planning, funding, implementing, and governing of a Waldorf school.
+The Board of Trustees is made up of parents, faculty and community members, and is responsible for the legal and financial well-being of the school.
+The Board is active in formulating the strategic planning, developing funding, implementing plans, and clarifying governance structures of the school.
 Trustees bring a considerable range of skills while keeping the long-term goals of the school at heart.